horoeka-2020/Liszt/README.md

 ## Lizst is a personal media journal, where you can search for your favourite films, music, and books to add to your recommendation list.

 # User Stories
-As a user I want to login to an account

-As a user I want to see the categories when logged in

-As a user I want to register an Account
+As a user, I want to register for an account

-As a user I remove my Account

-As a user I want to logout my account
+As a user, I want to login to my account

-As a user change my account name

-As a user change my account password

-As a user I want to be able to search for anything from my account
+As a user, I want to see media categories on my profile page

-As a user I want to search bar to recommend similar thing that I'm search for
+As a user, I want to be able to search for items in each category

-As a user I want view the results that I search for
+As a user, I want view the results when I search a title

-As a user I want to be able to search for titles

-As a user I want to be able to add what I search for
+As a user, I want to be able to add an item from my search to my list

-As a user I want to be able to add films

-As a user I want to be able to add music

-As a user I want to be able to add books

-As a user I want to see the date of the items on when I added it to my list

-As a user I want to see a profile page on my account

-As a user I want to be able to see categories on my profile

-As a user I want to be able to see film

-As a user I want to be able to see music

-As a user I want to be able to see books

 As a user I want to remove my items from my list

-As a user I want like to move media from one list to another

-As a user I want to be able to add recommend media

-As a user I want to be able to remove recommend media

-As a system I want my app to be responsive

-As a user I want be able to see the app on my mobile phone
+As a user, I would like to use the app on my mobile device

-As a user I want to be able to see the app on my pc
+### Developer Stories

 As a system I want to use an external API for my app